hpi-swa-teaching/ProjectBoard/Squello-Core.package/SPBIndicatorDetection.class/README.md

 dummy morph to catch drag events over cards.
+Used to locate where to draw the incicator line (which indicates where a card will be inserted into the column).